-Panel: A panel of expert speakers, often from outside the party, debating a particular topic, usually followed by questions from the floor.
+Panels: A panel of expert speakers, often from outside the party, debating a particular topic, usually followed by questions from the floor.
 These sessions are open to the public and are usually held in the main hall.
 As this conference is shorter, there is only one panel session (Saturday 17.45-19.00).
 There is no open application process for the panel session at this Conference.

-Training: These sessions are run by staff (and sometimes by external trainers) and cover areas such as local party organisation, campaigns, media, policy, electoral activism, etc. Training sessions are generally not open to applications from the membership, but please email us if you have a suggestion or request: email@example.com
+Training: These sessions are run by staff (and sometimes by external trainers) and cover areas such as local party organisation, campaigns, media, policy, electoral activism, etc. Training sessions are generally not open to applications from the membership, but please email us if you have feedback on any element of our conference training: email@example.com